8 Marketing Trends to Know in the New Year

 6. Personalization

 Consumers are inundated with marketing messages.
-If you want yours to get noticed in 2019, you’ll need to personalize them.
-Three-fourths of customers say they like to receive personalized offers from businesses, according to a Publicis Groupe study, and 68% say retailers are getting better at personalization.
+If you want yours to get noticed in 2024, you’ll need to personalize them.
+Over three-quarters of consumers (76%) say receiving personalized offers from businesses prompted their consideration of a brand, and 78 percent said such content made them more likely to repurchase.

 7. Loyalty